-Prior to activity, create a simple structure using 20-25 interlocking blocks (or clay).
+Prior to activity, create a simple structure using 12-15 interlocking blocks (or clay) - for older youth, you can use 20-25 blocks.
 For each team, place into a resealable bag the blocks (or clay) that they will need to recreate the simple structure.